-- Three core scenarios have been developed: Scenario 1 Fast economic recovery (an optimistic but plausible scenario); Scenario 2 Gradual economic recovery and Scenario 3 Slow economic recovery.
-A fourth, stress-test scenario is also been developed as a variant of Scenario 3, where post 2022 the economy converges to a lower rate of growth. - Scenario enumeration in the medium-term currently relies on a combination of modelled projections using the GLA Economics forecasting model with significant manual adjustment.
-This will be complemented by bottom-up modelling based on London's inputoutput model. - Scenario enumeration in the long-term will initially rely on top-down convergence assumptions.
-Eventually these will also be complemented by modelling based on the London input-output tool.
-This work will begin in August.
+- The primary scenario dimensions include Effectiveness/nature of public health response and Effectiveness/impact of economic support measures. - Other scenario dimensions include: Brexit and migration; International economic context; Technology and innovation; Financial climate; Political economy; Economic Geography and GHG emissions. - Three core scenarios have been developed: Scenario 1 Fast economic recovery (an optimistic but plausible scenario); Scenario 2 Gradual return to economic and Scenario 3 Slow economic recovery.
+A fourth, stress-test scenario is also been developed as a variant of Scenario 3, where post 2022 the economy converges to a lower rate of growth. - In terms of Brexit, Scenarios 1 and 2 assume that a Canada-style FTA with the EU enters into force in January 2021. - Scenario enumeration in the long-term currently relies on top-down convergence assumptions.
+It is envisaged that these will also be complemented by modelling based on the London input-output tool.